Protecting Endangered Turtles

-Playa Viva supports the sanctuary by helping to raise funds for needed equipment such as 4x4 ATV vehicles, gas, rain ponchos, paint, fencing, and more including food stipends for the volunteers.
-The volunteers come to the sanctuary in the late afternoon when eggs have been laid, and they work all night.
-They patrol the beaches and look for turtles or turtle tracks, collecting nests buried in the sand, and bringing them to the sanctuary just as the mother turtle left them.
-The eggs are kept safe within a protected incubation pen that keeps them out of the reach of predators.
+Playa Viva supports the sanctuary by helping to raise funds for needed equipment.
+The volunteers patrol the beach at night to look for turtles or turtle tracks, to collect nests buried in the sand, and to bring these eggs to the sanctuary just as the mother turtle left them.
+The eggs are kept safe within a protected incubation sanctuary that keeps them out of the reach from the real and imminent danger of predators and poachers.

-Help support the Turtle Sanctuary and protect the baby turtles.
-Each donation of $25 will protect 100 baby marine turtles.
-Scientists estimate that only 1 in 100 baby turtles survive to adulthood, and your donation may help raise the odds that more survive.
+Help support La Tortuga Viva and protect the baby turtles.
+Each donation of $100 will help protect 100 baby marine turtles.
+Scientists estimate that only one in 1000 baby turtles survive to adulthood, and your donation may help raise the odds that more survive.
 Your donation below is processed via our fiscal sponsor, The Ocean Foundation, making any donation for US citizens tax deductible.
 Thank you for donating.